grab/engineering-blog/_posts/2020-03-26-does-southeast-asia-run-on-coffee.md

 There is no surprise as to why coffee is a go-to drink in the region.
 For one, almost a third of coffee is produced in [Asia](https://utzcertified.org/en/aboututzcertified/136-general-stories-coffee/asia8/2155-coffee-asia), giving us easy access to beans.
 Coupled with the plethora of local cafes and stores at every corner in Southeast Asia, coffee has become an accessible and affordable drink — and one that enjoys a huge following.

 For many, a morning cuppa is fuel to kick start their day.
-For some it’s the secret weapon to a food coma, for others, it’s fuel to keep them going throughout the day.
+For some, it’s the secret weapon to a food coma; for others, it’s the fuel to keep them going throughout the day.

 To get a glimpse of how our fellow Southeast Asians refuel with coffee on a daily basis, we took a look (along with our ‘kopi’) at GrabFood data, and here is what we found.

-## Did you know: Coffee orders have grown 1,400% on GrabFood?
+## Did You Know: Coffee Orders have Grown 1,400% on GrabFood?

 How much do we actually love our coffee?
 It seems like we do, a lot.

-Coffee orders on GrabFood has been growing pervasively throughout the major cities, and a timelapse visualisation based on data from GrabFood orders show us the growth of orders across major cities over a 9-month period:
+Coffee orders on GrabFood has been growing pervasively throughout the major cities, and a time-lapse visualisation based on data from GrabFood orders show us the growth of orders across major cities over a 9-month period:

 <div class="post-image-section"><figure>
   <img src="/img/does-southeast-asia-run-on-coffee/image1.gif" alt="Timelapse visualisation">
 </figure></div>

-## Time for coffee?
+## Time for Coffee?

 But how reliant are we on caffeine?
 We analysed the coffee consumption behaviour of GrabFood users from major SEA countries across a typical week.

-### Coffee Orders by Day of the Week: Singapore coffee orders peak on the weekends
+### Coffee Orders by Day of the Week: Singapore Coffee Orders Peak on the Weekends

 <div class="post-image-section"><figure>
   <img src="/img/does-southeast-asia-run-on-coffee/image2.png" alt="Coffee Orders by Day of the Week - Chart">